BigDataBiology/big-data-biology_org/content/manual.md

 ## Conferences

-Every lab member can expect to attend one conference or similar event (summer school) per year funded by the lab.
-After the first year, however, they are also expected to present something at those events (talk, poster, ...).
+Every lab member can expect to attend one conference or similar event (_e.g._, a summer school) per year funded by the lab.
+After their first year in the lab, however, they are also expected to present something at those events (talk, poster, ...).
 If you want to attend more meetings, then it can be discussed, but generally speaking the consideration will be cost and time away.

 Which conferences are most suited for everyone and how to fund the trips are part of the discusion in our biannual meetings and also will be discussed in lab